The Menace of the Mute: Background

 After completion of the film, Daly said in the November 1915 issue of The Moving Picture World that the picture made him think of the advertising slogan used in connection with a certain product - "more than a little better".
 He also stated that his film "is a distinct advance on my first, An Affair of Three Nations, and if I can continue to improve that way with each picture I shall be well pleased".
 Daly's next film in the Ashton-Kirk series, The House of Fear was released in 1915 as well.

 Reviews

 Margaret I. MacDonald gave a positive review in The Moving Picture World at the time, saying that Daly knew how to "manufacture and stage a thrilling melodramatic situation".
 She also praised the production saying "its situations are tense, its photography good, and it has all the attributes of a good box office attraction".

+The Buffalo Evening Times wrote that "a good detective picture relies for much of its suspense on the placement of the scenes.
+Instead of following in rational sequence, some are withheld until the time comes to clear the mystery, thus by their absence creating a mystery for the detective to expand his efforts on.
+This film derives much of its mystifying suspense from this arrangement of scenes, although Arnold Daly adds largely to the interest by his brilliant powers of detection".
+They further noted that "Daly is more than a mere figurehead, he carries the part with dominating actions.
+Daly acts the investigator down to the last detail, he makes one forget that he is merely playing the part.
+All in all, this is an excellent detective picture".